Trodek/Zork-like-Game/README.md

 The story is based in a strange phenomenon that Marc, a 19 years old student that lives in Barcelona, experimented.
 He was tired of the same routine and wishes to be alone and do what he pleases, but sometimes, your dreams can become true and your worst nightmare.

-You are in the skin of Marc, you wake up in your bedroom and realize you are alone and any type of technology isn’t working.
+You are in the skin of Marc, you wake up in your bedroom and realize you are alone and any type of technology isnâ€™t working.
 The only thing you find is a message in your PC screen that introduce you to this mystery.
 A mystery that will make you visit some of the most important places of the city to solve it and escape from this nightmare.

 #Game version